mydevlaborg/docker-baseimage-focal/baseimage/README.md

 - ssh is disabled by default
 - cron is disabled by default
 - install mono complete packages, version 6.12 from mono project
+- rename setuser to userdo so it better reflects its purpose